hamersaw/cqdb/README.md

 ```

 ##Storage Architecture Concepts
-- All of the fields of an entity are hashed to compute a record key
+- All of the fields of an entity are hashed to compute an entity key
-- A entities record key determines which node the entities full set of field values is stored on
+- The entity key determines which node the entities full set of field values are stored on
 - Each field value of an entity is hashed to compute a field value key
-- A pointer to the record key is stored on the appropriate machine for each field value
+- A pointer to the entity key is stored on the appropriate machine for each field value

 ##Storage Architecture Example
 For this example the token space is 0-99.
 All hash values are fictional.